 Where it Goes

-Nova Scotians can return up to four regulated used tires for recycling at any time to any tire retailer in the province - free of charge.
+Nova Scotians can return up to four regulated used tires for recycling to any tire retailer in the province, during their regular business hours - free of charge.

 When you are purchasing new tires, or putting on winter/summer tires, simply leave any unwanted or worn-out tires at the tire retailer.

 How it Works

 Tire recycling in Nova Scotia began when the Used Tire Recycling Program was established in 1997 as part of Nova Scotia’s Solid Waste Resource Management Regulations.

 When you purchase on-road passenger tires, you pay a one-time environmental fee to support the cost of collecting and processing used tires.
 Divert NS—in partnership with retailers—administers a stewardship agreement to help facilitate keeping used tires out of our provincial landfills.

 The fee amount is dependent on the size and type of tire purchased.
 As of July 1, 2016, fees are as follows: